 - A monumental carved frieze from the original Museum of Fine Arts (demolished 1910)

 - The arm-and hammer-pediment over the door of Mechanics Hall (demolished 1959)

 - A tourelle from the Masonic Temple (destroyed by fire 1895)

 - A carved frieze from the old Parker House hotel (demolished 1926)

 And provides just a small sample.
 Boston could build a Temple of Karnak from all the granite, marble, and sandstone columns that have fallen to the wrecker’s ball over the years.
 Where did all these enormous stone drums and cylinders go?

 Some pieces of architectural art might have survived—moved elsewhere, stored in a museum collection, turned into a fountain, or incorporated into another structure.
 If so, I would love to know about it.

 It amazes me how recently some of this destruction has occurred but I shouldn’t be surprised.
 At Northeastern University I lived in Speare Hall, which was built on the site of the old Opera House (demolished 1958).

 A friend who lives on West Newton Hill tells me that some of the old homes there, designed by prominent 19th century architects, are being demolished now.
 These houses incorporate stained glass windows, hand-carved woodwork, plaster rosettes, elaborate newel posts and other elegant features that could never be duplicated today.
-Nothing is being salvaged as the houses go down.

 Boston does have architectural salvage companies—several of them—and visiting one or two is on my To Do list.
 Who knows, I may find an old friend while I’m wandering around.